Noribogainalog

-Noribogainalog (nor-IBG), also known as 9-hydroxyibogaminalog, is a drug of the ibogalog family related to noribogaine.
+Noribogainalog (nor-IBG), also known as 9-hydroxyibogaminalog or as GATC-021, is a drug of the ibogalog family related to noribogaine.
 It is a simplified analogue of noribogaine.

 Pharmacology

+Pharmacodynamics

-The drug acts as a potent serotonin 5-HT_{2A} receptor partial agonist (EC_{50} ≈ 90 nM; E_{max} = 35%).
-It also has activity as a dopamine transporter (DAT) chaperone.
+Noribogainalog acts as a potent serotonin 5-HT_{2A} receptor partial agonist (EC_{50} ≈ 90 nM; E_{max} = 35–45%).
+It is also a partial agonist of the serotonin 5-HT_{6} receptor (E_{max} = 29%), whereas it is not an agonist of the serotonin 5-HT_{2B} and 5-HT_{7} receptors.
+The drug additionally has activity as a dopamine transporter (DAT) chaperone.

 Noribogainalog does not affect locomotor activity, does not produce the head-twitch response, and does not affect various other physiological and behavioral measures.
 However, it does produce analgesic effects that can be diminished by the serotonin 5-HT_{2A} receptor antagonist ketanserin.
+In addition, a subsequent study found that the highest assessed dose produced significant hypolocomotion and that the drug also reduced fentanyl self-administration.

+Pharmacokinetics

-The drug shows relatively low expected blood–brain barrier permeability.
+Noribogainalog shows relatively low expected blood–brain barrier permeability.

+Chemistry

+Synthesis

+The chemical synthesis of noribogainalog has been described.

+Analogues

+Analogues of noribogainalog include catharanthalog, ibogainalog, ibogaminalog, PNU-22394, tabernanthalog, 4-allyl-6-oxa-noribogainalog, and noribogaine, among others.

 History

 Noribogainalog was first described in the scientific literature by David E. Olson and colleagues by 2021.